ivanprytula/hello-python-on-steroids/README.md

 # Hello Python on steroids

-Yet (my) another mega project about Python and Django DX.
+Yet (my) another mega project about Python and Django developer experience (DX).

   > Software development is more than just writing code (c)